idodov/LedMatrixAlbumArt/README.md

 In the AppDaemon apps directory, **create a new file named** `imageprocessor.py` and paste the script into it.

+### Modify the script
-**Modify the script to match the name of your media player entity.** In my case, the name is `media_player.era300`.
+- **Match the name of your media player entity.** In my case, the name is `media_player.era300`.
-Please confirm that you can access `http://homeassistant.local:8123`.
+- Confirm that you can access `http://homeassistant.local:8123`.
 If you're unable to do so, you'll need to replace it with your local IP address in the script.
 Once you've made the necessary changes, save the script.
 ```yaml
 import numpy as np